Syllabus and Course Requirements

 5. All assignments should be completed by the deadline provided by the instructor.

 6. Be prepared for class every day.
 It is the responsibility of the student to have the necessary materials for class (textbook, pen, pencil, notebook, etc.).
 Students who do not have their textbooks with them in class when the class is using textbooks will have 3 points deducted from the applicable assignment(s).

 7. The instructor reserves the right to remove any student from the lab should that student jeopardize the safety of himself / herself or of another student.

 8. If a student has a least one disciplinary referral, that student may not participate in field trips or other special activities.

-9. When students enter class, they should immediately switch off their cellular devices (phones, tablets, etc.) and place their cellular devices face down in the middle of their table.
-Students should never use cellular devices in class unless the instructor specifically directs the students to do so.
+9. Students should never use cellular devices in class unless the instructor specifically directs the students to do so.
 Students whose cellular devices alert (ring, vibrate, etc.) during class will be referred for disciplinary action.
-Students may not keep cellular devices in pockets, purses, bags, desks, or anywhere else besides the middle of their table.
+Cellular devices should remain off and in lockers.